wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 .. versionadded:: 3.0.0

-This option allows for the addition of custom data in JSON events and is available when `log_format`_ is set to ``json``.
+Used to add custom data in JSON events.
+Set `log_format`_ to ``json`` to enable it.

-Labels can be nested in JSON formatted alerts by separating the "key" terms by a period.
+Labels can be nested in JSON alerts by separating the "key" terms by a period.

-This option can be used as follows to identify the source of each log entry when monitoring several files simultaneously:
+Here is an example of how to identify the source of each log entry when monitoring several files simultaneously:

 .. code-block:: xml